floooh/sokol-samples/README.md

 ## Public Service Announcements

+- **12-Apr-2018**: New samples have been added to demonstrate the new optional vertex-buffer- and index-buffer-offsets in the sg\_draw\_state struct.
+Also the location of fips build-system files have changed, please update fips with a 'git pull' from the fips directory.

 - **27-Mar-2018**: The Dear Imgui fips wrapper has recently been moved to a new repository at https://github.com/fips-libs/fips-imgui and updated to the latest ImGui version which required some code changes.
 If you already had checked out sokol-samples, perform the following